 Tignish Post Office Building – Located at 289 Church St with Canada Post on the lower level

-Stompin’ Tom Centre – Located in Skinners Pond Gift Shop and Exhibits open daily June 1 to Sept 30th annually with evening events continuing pre and post those dates
+Stompin’ Tom Centre – Located in Skinners Pond Gift Shop and Exhibits, including the restored homestead and schoolhouse, is open daily June 1 to Sept 30th annually, with evening events continuing pre and post those dates

-Stompin’ Tom Festival – A festival series the runs all season long with a great lineup of local and regional entertainers.
-Located in Skinners Pond at the Stompin’ Tom Centre outdoor venue from June to September
+Stompin’ Tom Festival – A festival series that runs all season long with a great lineup of local and regional entertainers.
+Located in Skinners Pond at the Stompin’ Tom Centre with inside and outdoor venue from June to September

 Tignish District Heat – Central woodchip boiler heats 10 commercial buildings in the community fully operational since Jan 2018